UbiquityRobotics/ubiquity_buildbot/tutorial_creating_external_customization.md

 4. We are now ready to trigger building the image on aws instance with

         cd pi_image2/
-        GIT_TOKEN=ghp_8Jfsdf670978sdaASZFD67asdf9 # insert your presonal git token that has access to invoked repos sudo python3 build_image.py --customization_script_path ../coolproject_image/customize_coolproject_image.py --git_token $GIT_TOKEN
+        GIT_TOKEN=ghp_8Jfsdf670978sdaASZFD67asdf9 # insert your personal git token that has access to invoked repos sudo python3 build_image.py --customization_script_path ../coolproject_image/customize_coolproject_image.py --git_token $GIT_TOKEN

     note here how we pointed the build_image.py to the local customization script with `--customization_script_path` flag.
 Also note that since we are cloning private repos inside our customization script the flag `--git_token` also needs to be added (otherwise it does not have to be).